0x80/firestore-facade/packages/facade/README.md

 Or, if you prefer to use Yarn:

 1. `yarn add firestore-facade`
-2. `yarn add firestore-facade-cli ts-node --save-dev`
+2. `yarn add firestore-facade-cli ts-node --dev`

 Currently ts-node is required because the `generate-facade` script tries to resolve the ts-node loader from the environment where you execute the command.
 I